-- Provide habitat connectivity to allow species a better chance to adapt and habitats to survive. - Expand the urban forest to reduce heat island effects and provide air, water and public health benefits.
+- Provide habitat connectivity to allow species a better chance to adapt and habitats to survive. - Expand the urban forest to reduce heat island effects and provide air and water benefits.

-Ineligible Urban Rivers Projects/Applications - The items below provide examples of Projects and elements NOT funded under this program.
+Ineligible Urban Rivers Projects/Applications - The items below provide examples of projects and elements NOT funded under this program.
 (This is not a comprehensive list.)

 - Projects with no urban watershed or urban river benefit. - Projects that include acquisition of property that cannot be purchased at fair market value. - Planning only. - Operations and maintenance projects. - Programmatic projects, such as education and outreach. - Projects that exclusively fulfill mitigation requirements. - Projects that will not be completed in the allotted timelines. - Projects with bridges that are the main focus of the project.
-(Bridges may be an eligible component of the project as necessary to fulfill the water/habitat goals of the project.) - Renovation/restoration of structures on converted riverfront land. - Development projects contingent on future acquisition for project implementation. - Projects that include both acquisition and development (Project must be one or the other, not both.) - Projects that attempt to meet statutory conditions with landscaping instead of restoration. - Projects that are intended to correct problems caused by inadequate maintenance. - Applications that include more than one project. - Projects with multiple sites not included in one environmental review. - Design, construction, operation, mitigation, or maintenance of Delta conveyance facilities - e.g., facilities that convey water directly from the Sacramento River to the State Water Project or the federal Central Valley Project pumping facilities in the south Delta. - Projects with recreation as the main focus of the project.
-(Recreation can be part of the larger project funded by another source.)
+(Bridges may be eligible as necessary to fulfill the water/habitat goals of the project.) - Renovation/restoration of structures on converted riverfront land. - Development projects contingent on future acquisition for project implementation. - Projects that include both acquisition and development (project must be one or the other, not both.) - Projects that attempt to meet statutory conditions with landscaping instead of restoration. - Projects that are intended to correct problems caused by inadequate maintenance. - Applications that include more than one project. - Projects with multiple sites that are not included under one environmental review. - Design, construction, operation, mitigation, or maintenance of Delta conveyance facilities - e.g., facilities that convey water directly from the Sacramento River to the State Water Project or the federal Central Valley Project pumping facilities in the south Delta.